MooseTheCoder/YetAnotherChatThingWithoutADatabase/README.md

 There is no error handling, the server will crash if you ask it to do something it cant, do eg asking for a user profile that does not exist.

+### Before starting the sever you will need to add the following folders

+- data
+- data->accounts
+- data->images

 ## Features